GreenmaskIO/greenmask/docs/commands/validate.md

-      --format string         Format of output. possible values [text|json] (default "text") --rows-limit uint       Check tables dump only for specific tables (default 10) --schema                Make a schema diff between previous dump and the current state --table strings         Check tables dump only for specific tables --table-format string   Format of table output (only for --format=text).
+      --format string         Format of output. possible values [text|json] (default "text") --rows-limit uint       Check tables dump only for specific tables (default 10) --schema                Make a schema diff between previous dump and the current state --strict                Exit with non-zero code if there are any validation warnings (warnings-as-errors) --table strings         Check tables dump only for specific tables --table-format string   Format of table output (only for --format=text).
 Possible values [vertical|horizontal] (default "vertical")
       --transformed-only      Print only transformed column and primary key